Queenstown for Digital Nomads

 Open all year round but a fond favorite in the winter months is Rhino’s Ski Shack.
 A cozy underground bar, it’s the best place to warm up after a long day of hitting the slopes.
 Finish your day with a cold beer or glass of warm mulled wine whilst you sit back and listen to the bar’s broad selection of music.

-If you are looking for a bite to eat after your big night out in Queenstown there are plenty of places to get a cheap post-night out fix.
-Popular options include Loco Cantina and Fergburger.
+If you are looking for a bite to eat after your big night out in Queenstown, why not go to Fergburger?

 Things to do in Queenstown